Nhaila-Abdessamad/Ethereum-Dev-Guide/Ethereum Dev Guide.md

 <!-- * [License](#license) -->

-## General Information
+## Glossary
-- Provide general information about your project here.
+- Gas : What problem does it (intend to) solve?What problem does it (intend to) solve?What problem does it (intend to) solve?What problem does it (intend to) solve?What problem does it (intend to) solve?.
-- What problem does it (intend to) solve?
+- X :
-- What is the purpose of your project?
+- Y :
-- Why did you undertake it?
+- Z :
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->